Economic Growth, Cycles and Policy

 • if : the agent should shift consumption to the second period and save more.
 The model has then these implications:

-• Consumption depends on the (expected) discounted income over both periods (in contrast with the Keynesian approach when consumption depends only on current income)
+• Consumption depends on the (expected) discounted income over both periods (in contrast with the Keynesian approach consumption depends only on current income)

 • Consumption typically depend on the real interest rate (changes in lead to income and substitution effect).